 Exploring the unique graphic art of Andy Gilmore

 Andy Gilmore describes himself as a draftsman, designer and musician – and these three roles all have a part to play in his illustrations.
-His portfolio includes work for everyone from Apple to Wired, as well as being exhibited around the world.
-We talk to Andy about his work and the commission he did for The Savills Portfolio.
+His portfolio has been exhibited around the world and includes work for everyone from Apple to Wired.
+We talk to Andy about his work and the commission he created for The Savills Portfolio.

 How would you describe your work?